Rupganj Tigers Cricket Club

-Rupganj Tigers Cricket Club are a team that plays List A cricket in the Dhaka Premier Division Cricket League.
-They are named after Rupganj in eastern Dhaka.
+Rupganj Tigers Cricket Club are a team that plays List A cricket in the Dhaka Premier Division Cricket League (DPL) in Bangladesh.
+They are named after Rupganj in eastern Dhaka, and sponsored by the Gazi Group of companies, which also sponsors the DPL teams Gazi Tyres Cricket Academy and Gazi Group Cricketers.

 Rupganj Tigers were promoted to List A status for the first time for the 2021–22 tournament, along with City Club.
 They played their first match against Abahani Limited on 15 March 2022, winning by seven wickets.

+In the 2023–24 tournament, Rupganj Tigers finished eleventh after the round-robin rounds.
+In the Relegation League matches that followed, they defeated both their opponents, and thus avoided relegation.